 On the Weibo social network, Wuhan police say they have taken legal action against people who “published and shared rumors online”, “causing a negative impact on society”.
 The following day, the information is taken up by CCTV, the state television.
 CCTV does not specify that the eight people accused of “spreading false rumors” are doctors.

 Sunday, 5 January

-WHO alerts that 44 patients with pneumonia of unknown etiology have been reported by the national authorities in China.
+WHO issues an alert that 44 patients with pneumonia of unknown etiology have been reported by the national authorities in China.
 Of the 44 cases reported, 11 are severely ill while the remaining 33 patients are in stable condition. https://www.who.int/csr/don/05-january-2020-pneumonia-of-unkown-cause-china/en/

 Tuesday, 7 January

-Chinese officials announce that they have identified a new coronavirus (CoV) from patients in Wuhan (pre-published 17 days later: https://doi.org/10.1056/NEJMoa2001017 ).
+Chinese officials announce that they have identified a new coronavirus (CoV) from patients in Wuhan (pre-published 17 days later: https://doi.org/10.1056/NEJMoa2001017).
 Coronaviruses are a group of viruses that cause diseases in mammals and birds.
 In humans, the most common coronaviruses (HCoV-229E, -NL63, -OC43, and -HKU1) continuously circulate in the human population; they cause colds, sometimes associated with fever and sore throat, primarily in the winter and early spring seasons.
+Two coronavirus have also been responsible for human outbreaks of SARS and MERS.
 These viruses are spread by inhaling droplets generated when infected people cough or sneeze, or by touching a surface where these droplets land and then touching one’s face.

 Sunday, 12 January